-G Suite for Education is provided to students with access to grade appropriate apps.
-With anytime, anywhere access to applications and documents, G Suite offers exceptional learning opportunities to students, including real-time collaboration and feedback in document creation and editing, unlimited document storage space, an enhanced tool set for forms and surveys, hangouts for video-conferencing, Google Classroom, and an ability to create hand-out and hand-in folders for each class.
+Google Workspace for Education is provided to students with access to grade appropriate applications.
+With anytime, anywhere access to applications and documents, Workspace for Education offers exceptional learning opportunities to students, including real-time collaboration and feedback in document creation and editing, extensive document storage space, an enhanced tool set for forms and surveys, video-conferencing with teacher controlled breakout rooms, Google Classroom, and an ability to create hand-out and hand-in folders for each class.